 With these categorizers, you can get quite granular in your search results potential.
 Include very specific terms to be found by your exact market niche.

 In this example, a homemade craft shop posted a pin about DIY ideas.
 Their niche market includes pet lovers and DIYers.

 They included the hashtags #animallovers and #diypetprojects to better be found by this audience.
 This one pin has gotten over 141 repins, and 15 likes.
 Clearly, they are being found.

 Pinterest SEO Tip #11: Link Back to Your Site

-Pinterest SEO Tip #12: Use Keywords in Your Image “Alt” Tags
+Pinterest SEO Tip #12: Add Keywords to Your Image “Alt” Tags